-- 10.1 The layout takes into account the constraints of the site which are the differences in ground levels.
+- 10.1 The layout takes into account the constraints of the site granted outline planning permission which are the differences in ground levels.
 Whilst the playing field area is generally level, there are significant drops to both the north and south of the site, which restricts development to the playing field and the area where the school buildings have been demolished.
-This also restricts where vehicular access can be located, as the site is bounded by dwellings to the north, east and west, and it would not be practical from an engineering point of view to create an additional or alternative access to the site from Nottingham Road or Walker Street.
+This also restricts where vehicular access can be located, as the wider site is bounded by dwellings to the north, east and west, and it would not be practical from an engineering point of view to create an additional or alternative access to the site from Nottingham Road or Walker Street.
 The latter would also have an impact on the viability of the adjacent site for development as the majority of that part of the site would be taken up by this access and road.
 There is currently an outline planning application pending (20/00845/OUT) which was presented to Planning Committee in June 2022.
 The application was for outline planning permission with all matters reserved for 60 assisted living apartments with access from Walker Street.
-The application is pending awaiting the signing of a Section 106 Agreement. - 10.2 No objections have been received from The Highway Authority subject to conditions relating to the surfacing of the driveways/parking areas being in a bound material, traffic calming features and the future maintenance of the shared private driveways.
-All dwellings will be provided with a dedicated socket for future conversion to an EV charging point and this is highlighted on the submitted layout plan. - 10.3 In respect of traffic generation, the principle has been established under the outline application and the highway designed accordingly to accommodate the amount of development proposed.
+The application is pending awaiting the signing of a Section 106 Agreement. - 10.2 No objections have been received from The Highway Authority subject to conditions relating to the surfacing of the driveways/parking areas being in a bound material, traffic calming features and the future maintenance of the shared private driveways. - 10.3 All dwellings will be provided with a dedicated socket for future conversion to an EV charging point and this is highlighted on the submitted layout plan.
+All plots will be served by adequate off street parking provision along with certain plots being served by integral or detached garages.
+It is not considered the proposal will give rise to any additional parking on the adjoining streets of Lynncroft or Garden Road. - 10.4 In respect of traffic generation, the principle has been established under the outline application and the highway designed accordingly to accommodate the amount of development proposed.
 There are no highway safety issues relating to this application.